uncia-dev/ComplexHTML-XBlock/README.md

 ![Image](https://raw.githubusercontent.com/uw-ray/ComplexHTML-XBlock/master/docs/chx_06.jpg)

 * There are five tabs for this module: Options, Preview, HTML, JavaScript, CSS.
 In Options, you can set the title of the slide, which will be seen by the students in the LMS.
-Other options may be added in the future.
+You can also choose what events to record.
+For now, only clicks and hover are implement.
+Be cautious with hover, as it can potentially throw massive amounts of data at the database server.

 ![Image](https://raw.githubusercontent.com/uw-ray/ComplexHTML-XBlock/master/docs/chx_07.jpg)